Michael Eavis: Political activity

 Eavis has credited a number of influences for his political views, including traditions of nonconformity in his family, as well as his time as a miner, during which he was a member of the National Union of Mineworkers.
 During the early 1980s he was involved in establishing a local branch of the Campaign for Nuclear Disarmament, and subsequently agreed to make the Glastonbury Festival a fundraiser for CND, as it was from 1981 to 1987.

 After recovering from stomach cancer, Eavis stood as a candidate for the Labour Party in the 1997 general election in Wells, polling 10,204 votes.
 In 2004, however, he suggested that disillusioned Labour voters should switch their vote to the Green Party in protest at the Iraq War, though he returned to supporting the Labour Party in 2010.

 In 2005, Eavis was quoted in The Guardian as being a supporter of hunting.
 "I don't hunt myself, but I support the people who want to hunt.
 With all that's going on in the world, it was outrageous to ban it."
 In 2006, he was appointed as President of the Somerset Chamber of commerce and Industry.

 In 2011, Eavis was quoted as lamenting the decline in political activity associated with the Glastonbury Festival.
 He was guest editor of the Western Daily Press newspaper on Glastonbury's 'fallow' weekend, 23 June 2012.

-Eavis invited Labour leader Jeremy Corbyn to appear at the 2017 festival, introducing Run the Jewels' set.
-Eavis supports Corbyn's anti-nuclear and anti-austerity policies, saying "he's got something new and precious, and people are excited about it.
+Eavis invited Labour leader Jeremy Corbyn to appear at the 2017 festival, introducing the Run the Jewels' set.
+Eavis supported Corbyn's anti-nuclear and anti-austerity policies, saying "he's got something new and precious, and people are excited about it.
 He really is the hero of the hour."